pypy/pypy/pypy/doc/windows.rst

 modules that relies on third-party libraries.
 See below how to get and build them.

-Please see the :ref:`non-windows instructions <translating-the-pypy-python-interpreter>` for more information, especially note that translation is RAM-hungry.
+Please see the :doc:`non-windows instructions <build>` for more information, especially note that translation is RAM-hungry.
 A standard translation requires around 4GB, so special preparations are necessary, or you may want to use the method in the notes of the `build instructions`_ to reduce memory usage at the price of a